 ClientSuccess is a tool that is relied upon by customer success teams.
 It helps them ensure that their customers achieve their desired outcomes while using their product or service.
-Among the many features this tool offers, including having a central repository for your customers and recording conversations, it enables teams to measure and share their customer pulse as well as send them NPS surveys.

 Zapier

 Zapier is not a tool to collect feedback directly, but rather can be used to integrate your tools with one another.
 Link your web apps, automate your processes, and get more done with no code required.